 If it’s previously frozen and thawed breast milk, you will need to use it within 1-2 hours of it reaching room temperature.

-How long can breast milk stay in the fridge?
+How long does breast milk last in the fridge?

 Freshly expressed breast milk can be stored in the fridge (40°F / 4°C or colder) for up to 4 days.